develoser/develoser.github.io/resume.md

     </ul>
   </li>
   <p>
   These highlights represent key features I developed from scratch.
-Throughout more than a decade, I also contributed to numerous internal initiatives not detailed here.
+Throughout more than a decade, I also contributed to numerous internal initiatives not fully detailed here.
   </p>
 </ul>